oreporan/color-tabs-vscode/README.md

 * `colorTabs.config`:  list of mappings from path to color
 "default": [{"regex": ".*\/web\/.*", "color": "#ff0000"},{"regex": ".*\/mobile\/.*", "color":  "#00ff00"}],

-* Tab borders are colored by default, you can turn this off by adding `{ "tabBorder" : false }` to colorTabs.config
+* Tab borders are colored by default, you can turn this off by adding `"colorTabs.tabsBorder" : false` to settings.json

-* You can also enable title bar coloring.
-This can be done by adding `{ "tabBar" : true }` to colorTabs.config
+* You can also enable title background coloring.
+This can be done by adding `"colorTabs.titleBackground" : true` to settings.json

 For example: